digital-asset/daml/docs/source/tools/sandbox.rst

 .. note::

   The scenario is used for testing and development only, and is not supported by production DAML Ledgers.
-It is therefore unadvisable to rely on scenarios for ledger initialization.
+It is therefore inadvisable to rely on scenarios for ledger initialization.

   ``submitMustFail`` is only supported by the test-ledger used by ``daml test`` and the IDE, not by the Sandbox.